MatthieuStigler/RDDtools/README.md

   + McCrary test of manipulation of the forcing variable: wrapper **dens_test()** to the function **DCdensity()** from package **rdd**.
   + Test of equal means of covariates: **covarTest_mean()**
   + Test of equal density of covariates: **covarTest_dens()**
++ Datasets
+  + Contains the seminal dataset of [Lee 2008]
+  + Contains functions to replicate the Monte-Carlo simulations of [Imbens and Kalyanaraman 2012]

 Using RDDtools: a quick example
 -----------------------
 **RDDtools** works in an object-oriented way: the user has to define once the characteristic of the data, creating a *RDDdata* object, on which different anaylsis tools can be applied.

+### Data preparation and visualisation
 Load the package, and load the built-in dataset from [Lee 2008]: